 In case of chronic diseases, the insurance company might deny offering health insurance.
 For example, if a policy seeker has a medical history of a life-threatening disease, the insurance company might not offer a health cover.

-Congenital diseases are different than that of pre-existing diseases.
+Congenital diseases are different from that of pre-existing diseases.
 Diseases present by birth are termed as congenital diseases.
 It can also be a physical abnormality.
 Insurance companies often permanently exclude congenital diseases.
 People with a pre-existing condition have a better chance of getting insured as compared to people with a congenital disease.

 Terms and conditions